-A cross connection is a connection between a drinking water pipe and a polluted source.
+A cross connection is a connection between a drinking water pipe and a non-potable water supply piping arrangement or equipment including waste pipe soil pipe, sewer, drain, or other unapproved sources.
 The pollution can come from your own home, such as a fertilizer spray unit on your garden hose.
 If the water pressure drops because of fire hydrant use in town or a water main break, fertilizer may be sucked back into the drinking water pipes through the hose.
 To prevent this problem, the Devens PWS recommends the installation of backflow prevention devices, such as a low-cost hose bib vacuum breaker, for all inside and outside hose connections.
 You can purchase the device at a hardware store or plumbing supply store.
 For additional information on the Devens cross-connection control program call (978) 784-2931.